theforeman/theforeman.org/_posts/2018-05-18-contributing-to-installer-puppet-modules.md

 ln -s /home/vagrant/puppet-katello katello
 ```

 Now, become the vagrant user again and run `sudo foreman-installer -v --disable-system-checks`.
 This should lay down the old pulp.conf file, since we are using our checkout instead of the locally modified copy.
-It will fail at first, run `dnf install puppet-agent-puppet-strings.noarch` to make it work.
+It will fail at first, run `yum install puppet-agent-puppet-strings.noarch` to make it work.
 Progress!

 Let's make that file a template now.
 Here's an example diff: